20089582/civ-ipriot-smiley/knowledge_and_evidence.md

 **3.** Give two examples of organizational documentation in the code.

-      1. docstrings are used to explain the purpose and parameters of functions such as "draw_eyes()" and "draw_eyes()"
+      1. docstrings are used to explain the purpose and parameters of functions such as "draw_eyes()" and "draw_eyes()" an example from one of them
+            """
+                  Draws the eyes (open or closed) on the standard smiley.
+                  :param wide_open (bool): eyes open or closed.
+            """
-      2. file-level comments are used in the main.py and SenseHat.py
+      2. file-level comments are used in the main.py and SenseHat.py they exist to explain the purpose of the file and apear at the very top of the file an example from main.py
+      """
+      Demonstrates the use of the Smiley class and its subclasses.
+      If you have access to a SenseHAT (either via a Raspberry Pi or a SenseHAT emulator), you can use the real SenseHAT class instead of the mock SenseHAT class.
+      That is, delete the sense_hat.py file that is included in this bundle.
+      """

 ### Identifying and understanding classes